-Ian Johnson is a senior fellow at the Council of Foreign Relations, working and living in Singapore.
+Ian Johnson is a senior fellow at the Council of Foreign Relations, working and living in New York, USA.

 Ian Johnson worked for twelve years for the Wall Street Journal as a feature writer and bureau chief.
 He was a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.
 In 2020 he was forced to leave China and now is based in Singapore.